Tarikh-i-Khan-Jahani: Content

 The major portion of the Tarikh-i-Khan-Jahani is dedicated to Afghan history.
 The Tarikh begins its history within the ethnogenesis of the Afghans, tracing the Afghan genealogy upto Yaqub the Jewish patriarch, and describes his eventual eastward migration to Afghanistan.
 It describes the subsequent life of Qais Abdur Rashid as the primogenitor of the Afghans, asserting that he was converted to Islam by the Prophet Muhammad and fought alongside him.
 The Tarikh continues the history of the Afghans upto the 17th century, and includes details on the Afghan dynasties of Delhi, namely the Lodis and Suris.
 The content presented in the historical portion focuses as much as it does on the glory days of Afghan political power, as it does on the tribal roots of the Afghan people and the early days of Afghan settlement in the Indian subcontinent.
 The khatimah (conclusion) of the Tarikh details the lives of several Afghan Sufi shaikhs (saints).

 The Tarikh contains a biography of its patron Khan Jahan Lodi, which is a lengthy chapter containing five fasls (sections).
-This section describes Jahan Lodi's ancestry, how his forebears migrated from Afghanistan to the Indian subcontinent during Lodi rule, his clan's struggles after the fall of Afghan rule in the subcontinent, and the induction of Jahan Lodi's father into Mughal service.
+This section describes Khan Jahan Lodi's ancestry, how his forebears migrated from Afghanistan to the Indian subcontinent during Lodi rule, his clan's struggles after the fall of Afghan rule in the subcontinent, and the induction of Khan Jahan Lodi's father into Mughal service.

 A key theme of the Tarikh is its emphasis of tribe as the main marker of Afghan identity; this is the organising principle in the Tarikh's formulation of genealogy.
 For example, the Tarikh was set apart from the literary norms of its time in presenting the entries on Afghan Sufi shaikhs by tribal lineage rather than Sufi lineage.
-It classified all the saints as belonging to the Sarbani, Batni, or Ghurghusht tribes, rather than Sufi orders such as Chishtiyya, Naqshbandiyya, or Qadiriyya.
+It classified all the saints as belonging to the Sarbani, Bettani, or Ghurghushti tribes, rather than Sufi orders such as Chishtiyya, Naqshbandiyya, or Qadiriyya.